IAm-Ky229/CPRE288/README.md

 Communicate with the Roomba via PuTTy.
 Pressing a key on the computer should result in an event occurring with the roomba (distance measurment, movement, etc).

 ###### Lab 5
-More communication with UART / PuTTy.
+Two-way communication with UART / PuTTy.
 Send characters from the Roomba to the computer, and display them in the PuTTy terminal.

 ###### Lab 6
 Convert an analog signal to a digital signal.
 Calibrate an IR sensor by taking measurments and plotting data to find the pattern in distance measurment.